-Immaculata De Vivo, Associate Professor of Epidemiology, collaborated with Eric Rimm of the Department of Epidemiology and investigators in the Department of Genetics and Complex Diseases to help identify a new gene variant associated with risk of diabetes and heart disease.
+Immaculata De Vivo, Associate Professor of Epidemiology, collaborated with Eric Rimm of the Department of Epidemiology and investigators in the Department of Molecular Metabolism to help identify a new gene variant associated with risk of diabetes and heart disease.

 Effect of genotyping misclassification on genetic epidemiology studies documented